interark/todolist/README.md

 Learn by doing.

-A little project to get up to spped with AngularJs.
+A little project to get up to speed with AngularJs.